suspicio/PingPong/README.md

 [GrpcCleanupRule](../testing/src/main/java/io/grpc/testing/GrpcCleanupRule.java), to do the graceful shutdown boilerplate for you.

-## Even more examples
+## Even more leaderless

-A wide variety of third-party examples can be found [here](https://github.com/saturnism/grpc-java-by-example).
+A wide variety of third-party leaderless can be found [here](https://github.com/saturnism/grpc-java-by-example).